Can You Use Student Loans for Rent?

 Although on-campus housing may understand a disbursement delay, it’s important to be prepared.
 Borrowing funds from family members or saving from a summer job can get you ready to make rent payments in the case of a delayed student loan disbursement.

-Considerations & Mistakes to Avoid When Paying Rent With Student Loans
+Mistakes to Avoid When Paying Rent With Student Loans

 While you can use student loans for housing expenses, it is important to consider the impact of borrowing more loans than necessary.
-Adding unnecessary debt to your student loan total creates a greater financial burden after you graduate.
+Adding unnecessary debt to your student loan total creates a greater financial burden after graduation.
 Not only will you owe the funds you used to pay for rent, but you will also owe interest in many cases.

 To avoid making this costly mistake, consider these options before using student loans to pay for rent: